Glastonbury and Street

 Confusion about the different roles played by councils, boards and project organisations has also led some people to believe Glastonbury Town Council directly controlled the Town Deal funding and how it was spent.

-The confusion may have arisen because several current or former Glastonbury town councillors have had roles connected to the Glastonbury Town Deal Board.
+The confusion may have arisen because several current or former Glastonbury town councillors have had roles connected to the Glastonbury Town Deal Advisory Board.

 Public records show: